mikeroswell/epiExplore/RenewalCaseReproduction.md

 $$\frac{dx}{dt} = -i(t)$$.

 At any given time $t$, we have incidence given by the instantaneous reproduction number, multiplied by the proportion of the population infectious at time $t$, and a generation interval distribution $g(\tau)$:
-% I copied limits of integration from Park et al. 2020 PNAS forward-looking serial intervals, but I don't know why the upper limit is infinity instead of t here (their eq 12)

 $$i(t) = \mathcal{R}_{t} \int_{0}^{\infty}{d\tau\, i(t-\tau) g(\tau)}$$

 Here, we further assume that infectiousness, which may change over the course of an individuals infection, doesn't otherwise evolve over time, so